NguyenT01/Shopping/README.md

 Copy **the value of JWT token** from the Response you did in ***Step 1***.

 - In **Postman✒️**, select **Headers tab**.
-- You need to fill in the following information from the table below"
+- You need to fill in the following information from the table below

 |       | Key   | Value |
 |-------|-------|-------|